Improving Generalization and Convergence by Enhancing Implicit Regularization: Conclusion

 \section{Conclusion}

 In this work, we propose a novel IRE framework to enhance the implicit sharpness regularization of base optimizers.
 Experiments demonstrate that IRE not only consistently improves generalization but also accelerates loss convergence in the pre-training of Llama models of various sizes.
+The code is available at \texttt{\href{https://github.com/wmz9/IRE-algorithm-framework}{https://github.com/wmz9/IRE-algorithm-framework}}.

 For future work, there are two urgent directions: 1) understanding why IRE can accelerate convergence, which may require studying the interplay between IRE and the Edge of Stability (EoS)~\citep{wu2018sgd, jastrzkebski2017three, cohen2021gradient}; and 2) conducting a larger-scale investigation into the acceleration of AdmIRE compared to AdamW in LLM pre-training, as well as the downstream performance of the LLMs pre-trained by AdmIRE.